You can apply for an exemption from Council Tax using our online form below:

 Council Tax exemptions are available for people with a severe mental impairment to intelligence and social functioning, which appears to be permanent.

 Conditions that might cause a severe mental impairment could include, for example, dementia.
 You must have a medical certificate from a doctor and show that you are entitled to (but not necessarily in receipt of) one of a number of specific benefits.
-Your local council will be able to advise on the list of benefits that qualify.
+You can read more about eligibility here.

 If a property is only occupied by people who are classed as severely mentally impaired, it is exempt from Council Tax.
 The effect of this exemption is that the normal 50% Council Tax charge incurred when a group of “disregarded” individuals live together does not apply.